How it all began

 Marina is a trustee for River Action UK who is on a mission to raise awareness on river pollution and apply pressure on industrial and agricultural producers.
 She is an ambassador for The Angling Trust and Atlantic Salmon Trust.

 He spent ten years as an officer in the Irish Guards where he was seldom parted from a travelling fly rod, before embarking upon a City career where fishing forays were confined to weekends and holidays.
-He spends a third of his year with his family on the banks of the river Oykel in Sutherland, where he is chairman of the the Kyle of Sutherland District Salmon Fisheries Board and The Upper Oykel Fishings Ltd.
+He spends a third of his year with his family on the banks of the river Oykel in Sutherland where he is Chairman of the Kyle of Sutherland District Salmon Fisheries Board and The Upper Oykel Fishings Ltd.

-Ashe has extensive charitable experience and chairs the Kyle of Sutherland Fisheries Trust as well as another charitable trust, is a Trustee of the Prince’s Foundation and he sits on the board of two other charitable trusts.
-He chaired The Queen Elizabeth Castle of Mey Trust from its inception in 1996 to 2019.
+Ashe has extensive charitable experience and chairs The Kyle of Sutherland Fisheries Trust as well as another charitable trust.
+He sits on the board of two other charitable trusts.
+He chaired The Queen Elizabeth Castle of Mey Trust from its inception in 1996 to 2019 and then served as a Trustee of the Prince’s Foundation until 2022.
+He worked in Financial Services for 25 years and now runs a family office as well as chairing an investment trust.

 James Royds is married with adult children and lives within “casting distance” of the Tyne in Northumberland.
 He caught his first fish in Somerset at the end of his grandmother’s garden aged 7.
 He has fished ever since.
 He is drawn by aquatic magnets to anywhere there is flowing water and is most at one with the world when he is reading a river and imagining what lies beneath.
 When wrestling with the woes of the world he invariably heads to water for thinking time and its therapeutic and restorative properties.
 He first met Mick May at a school in Northumberland in 1966.